markTward/ishmael/README.md

 # Welcome to Ishmael!
-Ishmael is a friendly malware identification and research service with a small collection of RESTful resources.
+Ishmael is a prototype for a friendly malware identification and research service with a small collection of RESTful resources.
 Use them to check the status of a single URL or search more broadly across a domain and path.

 ## RESTful Resources Available
 * Match Using URL's Exact Path and Parameters